Back to Method blog Back to blog

 Understanding how enterprise resource planning works

-Like other similar software applications, such as customer relationship management (CRM) and enterprise performance management (EMP) software, an ERP integrates business functions.
+Like other similar software applications such as customer relationship management (CRM) and enterprise performance management (EMP) software, an ERP integrates business functions to simplify your operations.

-Enterprise resource planning systems provide employees with a single source of truth to base business decisions.
-With complete visibility of the company, you improve your efficiency and collaborate with minimal friction.
+ERP systems provide your team with a single source of truth to drive business decisions.
+With complete visibility into your operations and performance, you benefit from improved efficiency and can collaborate with minimal friction.

 Another main feature of ERPs is automation.

-ERP software reduces the need for manual data entry and, in turn, minimizes losses due to human error and oversight.
+ERP software reduces the need for manual data entry and, in turn, minimizes losses caused by human error and oversight.
 ERP systems automate dozens of internal processes in:

 • Purchasing and sales.